RasmusRPaulsen/AortaExplorer/README.md

 - Aorta diameters have been validated against a large (10.000+) population with manual annotations.
 - Tortuosity measures on a large population (10.000+) are consistent with previously reported results.
 - Automatically determines [scan field-of-view (FOV)](SCANFOV.md)
+- Has been validated on a series of open source data sets
 - Provides an experimental and non-validated calcification visualization.
 - Generates visualizations for easy validation of outputs.
 - Designed as a research tool for population studies.